About This Chapter

 This lesson will introduce a new way of looking at acid and base chemistry.
 We will learn how to identify Lewis acids and how they react with Lewis bases.
 A quiz will test what we have learned.

 12. Lewis Base: Definition & Examples

-Everyday, we encounter solutions that can be classified as bases.
+Every day, we encounter solutions that can be classified as bases.
 What exactly is a base?
-A scientist named Gilbert N. Lewis came up with the definition of a basic solution, referred to as a Lewis base, which we will discuss in this lesson.
+A scientist named Gilbert N. Lewis came up with a definition of a basic solution, referred to as a Lewis base, which we will discuss in this lesson.